quic-rgite/aimet/Docs/beta/featureguide/adaround.rst

 Context
 =======

 By default, AIMET uses *nearest rounding* for quantization, in which weight values are quantized to the nearest integer value.

-AIMET adaptive rounding (AdaRound) uses training data to choose how to round quantized weights, improving the quantized model's accuracy in many cases.
+However, adaptive rounding (AdaRound) uses training data to choose how to round quantized weights.
+This rounding technique improves the quantized model's accuracy in many cases.
+You can learn more about adaptive rounding `here <https://arxiv.org/pdf/2004.10568>`_.

 The following figures illustrates how AdaRound might change the rounding of a quantized value.